redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 .. note::

-    RedKite CMS uses TinyMCE as the default editor to manage hypertext content, but there is a bundle that uses the CKEditor editor.
-If you are more comfortable with this one, replace the **"redkite-cms/tinymce-block-bundle" : "dev-master"** declaration with **"redkite-cms/ckeditor-block-bundle" : "dev-master"**
+    RedKite CMS uses TinyMCE as the default editor to manage hypertext content, but there is also a bundle that uses the CKEditor editor.
+If you are more comfortable with this editor, replace the **"redkite-cms/tinymce-block-bundle" : "dev-master"** declaration with **"redkite-cms/ckeditor-block-bundle" : "dev-master"**

 Install RedKite CMS
 -------------------